Ghulam Haider (composer)

-(1908 – 9 November 1953), also known by the honorary title Master Ghulam Haider, was a Pakistani music composer who worked both in India and later in Pakistan after its independence in 1947.
+(1908 – 9 November 1953; also known by the honorary title Master Ghulam Haider) was a Pakistani music composer who worked both in India and later in Pakistan after its independence in 1947.

-He changed the face of film songs by combining the popular Raags with the verve and rhythm of Punjabi music, and also helped raise the status of film music directors.
-He is also known for giving a break to the well-known playback singer, Lata Mangeshkar.
+He changed the face of film songs by combining the popular Raags with the verve and rhythm of Punjabi music, and also helped raise the status of film music directors in British India.
+He is also known for giving her first break in the film industry to the well-known playback singer, Lata Mangeshkar in Majboor (1948 film).

 In an interview, Lata Mangeshkar herself disclosed on her 84th birthday in 2013, "Ghulam Haider is truly my Godfather.
 It was his confidence in me that he fought for me to tuck me into the Hindi Film Industry which otherwise had rejected me".
 Remembering her early rejection, Lata once said, "Ghulam Haider was the first music director who showed complete faith in my talent.
 He introduced me to many producers including S. Mukerji, a big name in film production, but when he too rejected me, Ghulam Haider was very furious.
 Hence, finally he convinced Bombay Talkies, a banner bigger than S. Mukerji and introduced me through their movie Majboor (1948 film)".

 Early life

 According to one account, Ghulam Haider was born in 1908 in Narowal, Punjab, British India (now in Pakistani Punjab).
 Another account says that he was born in Hyderabad, Sindh.

 According to a major newspaper, "Ghulam Haider hailed from Muslim Punjabi Khatri family.
 After passing his intermediate examination, he was admitted to a college of dentistry and completed his education as a dentist.
-Being curious about music, he started learning music from Babu Ganesh Lal.
+Being curious about music, he started learning music from Babu Ganesh Lal, Bhai Santoo Khan Pakhawaji (Murad Ali Khan) and Ustad Jhanday Khan.
 His love for music made him leave his career as a dentist, facing the wrath of his family, he still found a job with Alfred Theatrical Company and Alexander Theatrical Company as a piano player in Calcutta, and worked with Jenaphone (Genophone) Recording Company as a music composer as well.
 He composed music for the then famous singer, Umrao Zia Begum, who was working for Pancholi Studios, Lahore.
 He later married her in 1938.